prajwal-infosec/prajwal-infosec.github.io/README.md

 ### 🧠 About Me

-I focus on **offensive security and penetration testing**, with particular interest in:
+I focus on **offensive security and penetration testing**, with a strong interest in:

 - Attack path discovery
 - Cloud exposure and misconfigurations